NeilJustice/ZenUnitAndMetalMock/README.md

 ZenUnit is a single-header C++ unit testing framework featuring assertions designed for robustness against code mutations and an intuitive syntax for specifying value-parameterized and type-parameterized tests.

 # ZenMock
-ZenMock is a single-header C++ mocking framework powered by ZenUnit featuring strict mocking for maximal testing rigor and an intuitive arrange-act-assert syntax for confirming the correctness of interactions with static, free, virtual, and template functions.
+ZenMock is a single-header C++ mocking framework powered by ZenUnit featuring strict mocking for maximal testing rigor and an intuitive arrange-act-assert syntax for confirming the correctness of calls to virtual, template, static, and free functions.

 ### ZenUnit Command Line Usage